kimocoder/pidcat/README.md

                         (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME
-                        Besides stdout output, also output the unfiltered result (no grep/grepv, i.e., original adb output) to the file
+                        Besides stdout output, also output the unfiltered result (all pidcat-formatted lines) to the file --tee-adb ADB_OUTPUT_FILE_NAME
+                        Output original adb result (raw adb output) to the file
 ```

 Install